scrapy-plugins/scrapy-zyte-api/docs/usage/retry.rst

 Retrying non-successful Zyte API responses
 ==========================================

-When a :ref:`rate-limiting <zyte-api-rate-limit>` or an :ref:`unsuccessful
+When a :ref:`rate-limiting <zapi-rate-limit>` or an :ref:`unsuccessful
-<zyte-api-unsuccessful-responses>` Zyte API response is received, no Scrapy
+<zapi-unsuccessful-responses>` Zyte API response is received, no Scrapy
 response object is built.
 Instead, a :ref:`retry policy <retry-policy>` is followed, and if the policy retries are exhausted, a :class:`zyte_api.RequestError` exception is raised.